Muzamil-Tariq-resolver/Concrete-Strength-Prediction/README.md

 The aim is to demonstrate how domain knowledge from **physics and materials science** can enhance traditional data-driven models, improving both **prediction accuracy** and **interpretability**.

-This project is designed to be portfolio-ready and suitable for showcasing on GitHub and resumes.

 ---

 ## Dataset Description